textmate/latex.tmbundle/Support/help.markdown

 * `PDFTEX_FILE_LOCATION`

-	The PDF LaTeX command currently needs to go through http to display the PDF inline.
+	<strike>The PDF LaTeX command currently needs to go through http to display the PDF inline.
 This is done by copying the file to a place where apache can find it and redirecting to that file using `http://localhost/`.
-It defaults to `~/Sites`
+It defaults to `~/Sites`</strike>

 * `PDFTEX_WEB_LOCATION`

-	This is how the generated PDF should be accessed (see `PDFTEX_FILE_LOCATION`).
-It defaults to `http://localhost/~$USER`
+	<strike>This is how the generated PDF should be accessed (see `PDFTEX_FILE_LOCATION`).
+It defaults to `http://localhost/~$USER`</strike>

 * `TM_LATEX_ERRLVL`